 - You could be promoted to a senior post.

-- You might move into marketing or sales or general management, or into teaching and academic research in colleges and universities.
+- You might move into general management, or into teaching and academic research in colleges and universities.

 - You might become a consultant offering specialist engineering services.

 - There can be good opportunities to work abroad.

 The Engineering Council sets and maintains the standards of the engineering profession in the UK.
 It does so through 35 professional engineering institutions which are Licensed Members of the Engineering Council.

 The Tomorrow’s Engineers website has more information on careers in engineering.

 The following organisations may be able to provide further information.

 Please help us improve Planit by rating this article.